Norival/rapport_biblio/easys_abstract.md

-A lack of standardization among studies may temper the negatice effects of weeds-crop competition
+A lack of standardization among studies may temper the negative effects of weeds-crop competition
 =================================================================================================